Multi-model Ensemble Analysis with Neural Network Gaussian Processes: Discussion

 Finally, the uncertainty quantification abilities of our model are relatively primitive since they only provide a single variance value for each field-wise prediction.
+Our method tended to be less calibrated (Table \ref{tab:interval_metrics}) than methods with spatially varying uncertainty quantification (EA, WEA, and LM).
+However, we showed that NN-GPR represented uncertainty better in high-variance regions, such as over land for surface temperatures.
 Theoretically, our model could be extended to incorporate spatially varying uncertainty, which may improve prediction and uncertainty quantification.
-However, computationally, this would make likelihood evaluation prohibitively expensive since we could no longer use the Kronecker product shortcut for matrix inversion (Section \ref{sec:prior_optimization}).
+However, computationally, this would make likelihood evaluation prohibitively expensive since we could no longer use the Kronecker product shortcut for matrix inversion (Section A).

 The simulation results in Sections \ref{sec:point_estimation} and \ref{sec:uncertainty_quantification} showed that NN-GPR is most accurate when the test data are relatively similar to the training data, i.e., in the near future rather than the far future.
 This suggests that the NN-GPR approach could be quite powerful in weather prediction, where vast quantities of high-frequency training data are available, and predictions only need to be made over short time horizons (a few days).
-In future work, we will explore the scalability of the NN-GPR approach to high-frequency weather data and evaluate its competitiveness against leading finite width deep learning approaches.
+In future work, we will explore the scalability of the NN-GPR approach to high-frequency weather data and evaluate its competitiveness against leading finite-width deep learning approaches.
+We will also explore methods for including explicit spatial and temporal information in the predictions, and non-Gaussian likelihoods, such as for extremes.

-\acknowledgments B. Li’s research is partially supported by NSF-DMS-1830312 and NSF-DMS-2124576.
-R. Sriver was partially supported by the U.S. Department of Energy, Office of Science, Biological and Environmental Research Program, Earth and Environmental Systems Modeling, MultiSector Dynamics, Contracts No. DE-SC0016162 and DE-SC0022141.
+\begin{acks}[Acknowledgments] The authors would like to thank the anonymous referees, an Associate Editor and the Editor for their constructive comments that improved the quality of this paper. \end{acks}

-\datastatement Data analyzed in this study were a re-analysis of existing data, which are openly available at locations cited in the reference section.
+\begin{funding} B. Li’s research is partially supported by NSF-DMS-1830312 and NSF-DMS-2124576.
+R. Sriver was partially supported by the U.S. Department of Energy, Office of Science, Biological and Environmental Research Program, Earth and Environmental Systems Modeling, MultiSector Dynamics, Contracts No. DE-SC0016162 and DE-SC0022141. \end{funding}